-Our audit approach

-11 Overview Materiality Overall materiality: \$6.9 million, which represents 5% of profit before income tax.
+Our audit approach Overview Materiality Overall materiality: \$10.01 million, which represents 5% of profit before income tax.
 We chose profit before income tax as the benchmark because, in our view, it is the benchmark against which the performance of the Bank is most commonly measured by users, and is a generally accepted benchmark.
-Key audit matters As reported above, we have one key audit matter, being: Provisions for impairment on loans and advances
+We utilised a 5% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.
+Key audit matters As above, we have determined that there is one key audit matter: • Provisions for impairment on loans and advances